seriti/client-manager/README.md

 5.)
 Open the setup_app.php file and  add the module config code snippet into bottom of skeleton "[directory-for-app]/src/setup_app.php" file.
 Please check the "table_prefix" value to ensure that there will not be a clash with any existing tables in your database.

 6.)
+Copy the contents of "templates" folder to "[directory-for-app]/templates/" folder

+7.)
 Now in your browser goto URL:
 Now goto URL:
 "http://localhost:8000/admin/client/dashboard" if you are using php built in server OR